Zines and movies are all I got

 There's nothing going on in my life.
 I barely have a life.
 Zines and movies are the only interesting things that happened today, so zines and movies are all you get, dear diary.

 Dishwasher #11 came in the mail, and I read it front to back.
 Great zine, always.
-Dishwasher Pete is the man who writes it and lives it, and it's all about the sacred art of washing dishes, from seventh grade, when Pete first heard the suds calling, through his recent stints washing dishes in Montana, Ohio, and Alaska.
+It's all about the sacred art of washing dishes, and Dishwasher Pete is the man who writes it and lives it since seventh grade, when he first heard the suds calling, through his recent stints washing dishes in Montana, Ohio, and Alaska.
 His goal is to wash dishes in all fifty states.
 If you haven't read Dishwasher, you want to.
 It's only a dollar per issue, way cool and way underpriced, from DISHWASHER PETE, ██████ ARCATA CA 95521.

 Full Cup is Neil Schmidt's comic zine about caffeine addiction.
 He draws pretty pictures, tells twisted tales, and there's always funny stuff happening in the background.
 It's funny ha-ha and funny peculiar at the same time, and I immediately sent more cash for more issues.
 It's $2 for a sample, to NEIL SCHMIDT, ██████████████ MILWAUKEE WI 53202.